joebuschmann/scaling-specflow/README.md

 # SpecFlow: Moving Beyond the Basics

-These are the slides for my talk at KCDC 2018.
+These are the slides for my talk at **KCDC 2018**.
 They are implemented using [Reveal JS](https://revealjs.com) - an HTML presenation framework.

 [View the Slides](https://joebuschmann.github.io/specflow-moving-beyond-the-basics)